dynsdjs/dynsdjs-plugin-docker/README.md

 1. First it will try to see if the [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) `VIRTUAL_HOST` environment variable is there, and if yes, it will use that as domain.
 If not found,
 2. It will use the container name

+> *INFO:* `VIRTUAL_HOST` may contain comma-separated values.
+This is fully supported by this plugin.
+When this happens, all the DNS records will be added for the same container IP.

 ## Example

 Dynsd side: